 It is caused by a virus which can be passed on by skin-to-skin contact.
 You can also be infected by touching things that have been contaminated by the virus.
 For example, by sharing towels, flannels or soft toys that have been used by someone who has molluscum contagiosum.
 Once one area of skin is affected the rash can spread to other areas of your skin.
 However, most people are resistant (immune) to this virus.
 Therefore, most of those who come into contact with affected people do not develop molluscum contagiosum.

 In adults sometimes the virus is passed on during the close skin-to-skin contact of having sex.
-About 2 in 10 men and 1 in 10 women who have mollusca also have a sexually transmitted disease.
 If it is passed on whilst having sex then the first mollusca to appear tend to be on the skin of the lower tummy (abdomen) and around the penis, vagina or back passage (anus).
-If this occurs then you should consider being checked out for sexually transmitted infections.
+If this occurs then you should consider being checked out for other sexually transmitted infections.
+You can attend a genitourinary medicine (GUM) clinic for tests and do not need a referral from your GP.

 Who gets molluscum contagiosum?

 Molluscum contagiosum can affect anyone of any age.
-It is most common in children, and mostly happens in children aged 1-4.
-However, it can also affect adults.
+It is most common in children and mostly happens in children aged 1-4 years.
+However, it can also (much less commonly) affect adults.
 People whose immune systems are not working as well as usual are more likely to get it.
 (For example, people with AIDS, or people who are having chemotherapy or steroid treatment.)

 How does molluscum contagiosum develop?

-The small lumps on the skin (the mollusca) usually develop 2-7 weeks after you become infected with the virus.
-Typically, each molluscum lasts about 6-12 weeks, crusts over, and then goes.
+The small lumps (mollusca) on the skin usually develop 2-8 weeks after you become infected with the virus.
+Typically, each lump (molluscum) lasts a few weeks or months, crusts over and then goes.
 However, new ones tend to appear as old ones are going, as the virus spreads to other areas of skin.
 Therefore, crops of mollusca may appear to come and go for several months.

 It commonly takes 12-18 months before the last of the mollusca goes completely.
 Occasionally, the condition lasts longer than two years - sometimes as long as five years.
 For some people, the main concern is that the mollusca can look unsightly.
 Most children are not bothered by it.